Tomobodo/extension-admob/README.md

 Google AdMob extension for OpenFL applications.
-Working on both Android and iOS (iOs is broken at the moment on this fork, will soon work on it).
+Working on both Android and iOS.
 Code is heavily based on NMEX extension which is pretty much outdated right now.

 **Instructions**